Peeksxx/Python-Audio-Visualizer/README.md

 `pip install numpy sounddevice PyQt5 pyqtgraph`

 ## Running the program:
-Literally just open up a command prompt in the same directory as the python file and run `python Audio Visualizer.py`
+Literally just open up a command prompt in the same directory as the python file and run `python '.\Audio Visualizer.py'`

 **Enjoy!**
 **Please report any problems to me on Telegram: @peeksxx**